No Tags Found!

 Thanks for the confirmation.

-Being designated partner, I was taking monthly salary as well.
-In that case, am I eligible to get payslip like normal employee.
-How can I justify my yearly income apart from the shareholding?
+Being designated as a partner, I was receiving a monthly salary as well.
+In that case, am I eligible to receive a payslip like a normal employee?
+How can I justify my yearly income besides the shareholding?

 From India, Chandigarh

+• If you are receiving a salary, you are eligible to receive a salary slip.
 You are probably overthinking it.
-As long as you have a salary slip, it is enough.
-The company may ask for bank statement to verify that you were getting the salary since as partner you could manipulate and get a fake salary slip.
-If you were actually taking the salary and it is in your bank statement, there is no reason for them to ask for anything more.
+As long as you have a salary slip, it is sufficient.
+The company may ask for a bank statement to verify that you were receiving the salary, as, being a partner, you could manipulate and obtain a fake salary slip.
+If you were indeed receiving the salary and it reflects in your bank statement, there is no reason for them to request anything further.

 From India, Mumbai